5 Reasons Chuck Norris is Cool

 Chuck Norris counted all the way to infinity.
 Two times!

-Chuck Norris is the only human who can divide by zero
+Chuck is the only human who can divide by zero

 click to purchase